🇮🇪COURTS

 After you file

-• Prepare for potential extradition hearing
+• Prepare for the full extradition hearing within the statutory timeline.

 Source and verification log